Hessian fabric: Landscaping and agriculture

-Hessian is used to wrap the exposed roots of trees and shrubs when transplanting and also for erosion control on steep slopes.
+Hessian is used to wrap the exposed roots of trees and shrubs when transplanting.
+It can also be used for erosion control on recently cleared or disturbed or steep slopes, where it is laid upon the ground to help protect and stabilise the top layers of soil.
 One major advantage of hessian jute fabric is that, because it is made entirely from natural vegetable fibers, it is completely biodegradable.

 This property also makes it extremely useful in landscaping and agricultural uses that require incorporating fabric support into outdoor projects.
 Landscape designs that include tree transplantation often rely on hessian jute to ensure that young trees arrive at the planting venue intact and unharmed.
 This is achieved by wrapping hessian jute fabric around the roots and soil of a tree shortly after digging it from its original location.
 The breathability of the fabric allows sufficient aeration of the soil, and the hessian's moisture-resistant properties prevent excess water from accumulating and allowing the growth of mold, mildew, or other types of rot.
 Once planted, young trees may require the protection of hessian jute to ward off mice and other rodents that might otherwise eat their bark and compromise their structure.
 To keep rodents at bay, landscapers often wrap swathes of hessian jute around the trunks of young trees of all varieties.

 In addition to protecting from animals, hessian jute also has the capacity to protect trees from excessive sun and wind.
 By building windbreaks from hessian jute, landscapers can exert some control over the environment in which young trees grow, thus maximizing their chances of growing to maturity so that they can withstand more intense weather conditions.

-For planting grass, on areas that have steep slopes or high levels of soil erosion, a layer of hessian jute tacked on over grass seeds can prevent seeds from being moved by rain, runoff, or wind.
+For planting grass, on areas that have steep slopes or high levels of soil erosion, a layer of hessian jute tacked on over grass seeds can prevent seeds from being moved by rain, runoff, hungry birds, or wind.
 Landscapers can use this fabric for many uses due to its strength, durability, moisture resistance, and protective properties.